redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 #### Freeze Engine

 Uses the built-in BizHawk Cheat Engine to generate freeze addresses.

+There is an odd quirk that will eventually be fixed: Currently only uses the RAM domain (predetermined by Bizhawk)

 _Effect: It forces Bytes to keep their value._